Exhausted, stopped noticing surroundings around end of walk (6,3)

 'stopped' becomes 'ended' ('end' can be a synonym of 'stop').

-'noticing' becomes 'zonkout' (I can't justify this - if you can you should believe this answer much more).
+'noticing' becomes 'zonkout' (I am not sure about this - if you are sure you should give a lot more credence to this answer).

 'around' is the link.